-According to the American Cancer Society (ACS), around 53,000 Americans will receive a diagnosis of oral or oropharyngeal cancer in 2019.
+According to the American Cancer Society (ACS), around

 The average age at diagnosis is 62 years old, but around 25% of cases happen before the age of 55, say the ACS.
 The disease is more likely to affect males than females.

 In the early stages, there are often no signs or symptoms of oral cancer.